Jenny-PL/unit_3_notes/react_intro-Components-Props.md

 ```

-Example of passing several values into prop named Library:
+Example of passing several props (properties) into the Component named Library:
 ```
 const Library = () => {
   return (